DarrelA/javascriptPlayground/README.md

 > <b>Kaustav: </b> Why are we using promise based version of scrypt using utils.promisify ???

-> <b>kamil: </b> Crypto.scrypt() is an asynchronous method.
+> <b>Kamil: </b> Crypto.scrypt() is an asynchronous method.
 By default, this method adheres to callback-pattern that is typical in Node JS environment.
 Why would we want to promisify it ? ----> to maintain code flow

 > In short, to mitigate callback-hell and prevent potential with scope and timing-issues ,where parts of your code depend upon previous outcomes ,we can consider using async await alternative.